bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 91).

 I trained the network by launching an AWS EC2 instance attached on a GPU.
-For any given set of hyperparameters, the loss typically stopped decreasing around 5 epochs.

 ### Results